We have placed cookies on your device to help make this website better.

 The discount rate is the interest rate used by courts to calculate lump sum compensation payments to victims of clinical negligence incidents and other personal injury claims.

-The impact is profound.
-For example, a claim that would have settled for £8.4 million on the previous discount rate would now settle for £17.5 million.
+The impact was profound.
+For example, a claim that would have settled for £8.4 million on the previous discount rate would settle for £17.5 million.

 The Lord Chancellor's statement included the following commitment: